dreikanter/heatmap-builder/README.md

 ### Using Raw Values Instead of Scores

+A **score** is an integer (0 to N-1) that maps directly to a color in your palette.
+For example, with 5 colors, valid scores are 0-4.

-Instead of providing pre-calculated scores, you can provide arbitrary numeric values and let the builder calculate scores automatically using linear distribution:
+Instead of pre-calculating scores, you can provide raw numeric values (like 45.2, 78, 1000) and let the builder automatically map them to scores using linear distribution:

 ```ruby
 # Linear heatmap with automatic score calculation